JustinCanton/Geo.NET/src/Geo.Google/README.md

 ## Sample Usage

-By calling `AddGoogleServices`, the `IGoogleGeocoding` interface has been added to the IOC container.
+By calling `AddGoogleGeocoding`, the `IGoogleGeocoding` interface has been added to the IOC container.
 Just request it as a DI item:
 ```
 public MyService(IGoogleGeocoding googleGeocoding)
 {